dreammsin/vscode-agents/review/AI Risk Review Assistant.agent.md

 5. **User identity pass-through**
    - [ ] User identity is passed through to underlying data sources for authorization decisions
    - [ ] No over-permissioning of data access via AI (e.g., user can only retrieve data they have access to)
+10. **Secrets and Credentials**
+   - [ ] No secrets embedded in prompts, system instructions, audit logs, or plugins (flag as critical gap)
+   - [ ] Secrets stored securely (e.g., Azure Key Vault)
+   - [ ] Access to secrets logged and monitored

 **At end of section, present:**
 > Reply with: `1` continue to next section and mark incomplete items as 'skipped', `2` mark section 'reviewed' and skip ahead, `3` go to reporting and export options, `4` show me references for any item.